RainbowMiner/RainbowMiner/README.md

   - Stopp.bat: halt RainbowMiner at once
   - Updater.bat: update to newest release of RainbowMiner manually.
 Make sure, you stop RainbowMiner before running this helper

+## WEB-INTERFACE

+For your convenience, you can monitor and setup RainbowMiner using your web browser.
+The web interface very prominently shows RainbowMiner's live profitability and the current BTC exchange rates.
+To start the web interface, simply open the URL [localhost:4000](http://localhost:4000) in a new browser tab.
+- Dashboard: shows the live running miners & pool balances, click the Pause/Restart button to halt and restart RainbowMiner.
+It will take up to 20 seconds, until the miner script finalize the pause/restart procedure, so give it some time.
+- Selected Devices: lists the preselected devices
+- All Devices: lists all available devices in your rig
+- Best Pools: lists the best possible pool for every algorithm
+- All Pools: lists all pools available vs. all algorithm
+- Miners: lists all miners vs. all algorithm
+- Active Miners: lists the best possible miners for each algorithm
+- Benchmarks: monitor and reset benchmarks of failed and updated miners, reset all benchmarks

 ## POOLS